There is a great quote that I always like to look at during the holiday season. Here it is:

 2. Support A Government Designed And Run For All The People

-and rallied others around the idea - wouldn't that make for better, more sensible laws in your community?
+If one were to support a government designed and run for all the people - and rallied others around the idea - wouldn't that make for better, more sensible laws in your community?
 The silly laws would be thrown out and the helpful laws would be voted on.
 Also, decent people would be voted in as community leaders - not uneducated or downright criminal people.
 You'd have a decent person representing you and your community in government.

 3. Do Not Harm A Person of Good Will